South American airline Latam pulls back from New Zealand as it overflies Auckland

 ''We were the midpoint, and now were being overflown to serve the Sydney market direct.''

-More than half the passengers flying on the Chile were from Australia so it made financial sense to Latam.
+More than half the passengers flying on to Chile were from Australia so it made financial sense to Latam.

 ''From a financial perspective for Auckland Airport it is not a material impact,'' said Tasker